 I was able to open the disk’s other files in the Atari ST emulator.
 I found that the “TestDir.PLA” was an AtariTools-800 player/missile file for 8-bit platforms that shows a chart of mass, drag, force, and torque with coded values assigned to letters.
 I concluded that this data supplied key details used in the arcade game Cyberball, which takes place in the year 2022 with robot football players running with a bomb that explodes if time runs out.
 Selecting and running the correct play defuses the ball.
 The physics of the game Cyberball (1988) were credited to “programmer, physicist” Paul Kwinn.

-opens in a new window In June 1987, opens in a new windowan email on the Atari VAX serveropens TEXT file noted that Cyberball hardware was “finally coming up after a longer than expected de-bug time.”
+In June 1987, an email on the Atari VAX server noted that Cyberball hardware was “finally coming up after a longer than expected de-bug time.”
 The remaining files on the floppy disk were Playmaker code.
 In a hex editor, it was possible to see a string of text, “This tool allows the design of plays for Cyberball!” followed by fatal error messages.
 The floppy disks contain working copies of game code that give a look into the creative process, programming, and also the need for de-bugging games in development.